Chapter 1: The Apprentice

 “More like the sun’s cooked the wits out of you.”

 Valant stopped and looked at the plunge pool.
+It was wide and deep and cold, and with the water endlessly cascading down, you could never quite make out the bottom.
 The river was running pretty wild because of the rains, but it seemed too good an opportunity to pass over.
 “Let’s have a dip,” he told Haran.

 “What about the girls?”